Saltford Environment Group

 The 2015 survey indicated the possible presence of some prehistoric roundhouses in the northern portion of the field.
 These possible roundhouse drip gullies suggest Iron Age settlement in the area (Note: a late bronze age axe blade was discovered in this field at that location in 2014).
 Interestingly, possible evidence of roundhouses was found by BACAS in 2013 on a similar latitude due east on Saltford Golf Club land being surveyed in connection with the planning application for a new golf academy.

-Other findings & acknowledgements
+Other findings & acknowledgements from the geophysics surveys

 In the east portion of the field, a series of east - west lines, unevenly spaced, may be part of an earlier field system, perhaps medieval.